 The BMW X2 arrived as an all-new model in 2018 as a subcompact crossover with coupe-like styling to compete in a niche segment.
-Entering its fifth model year on sale, we expect the X2 to be a carryover model, though a refresh is possible.
+Entering its fifth model year on sale, the X2 will be a carryover model.

 When it comes to safety features, the X2 comes with forward collision warning, lane departure warning, automatic emergency braking, traffic sign recognition, automatic high-beam assist, and parking sensors as standard.
 These safety features are expected to carry over for the 2022 X2.

 Pricing starts at $37,595 including destination and goes up to $47,445.